Report: Sportsbook Heavyweights Give $48M To Pro Sports Betting Super PAC

 Recipient of Super PAC Cash Came Under Fire in Alabama

-In Alabama, another state where gaming legislation goes to die, a local PAC that received money from Win for America was scrutinized for failing to properly file financial reports with the secretary of state’s office.
+In Alabama, where sports betting and wider gaming has failed to be legalized, a local PAC that received money from Win for America was scrutinized for failing to properly file financial reports with the secretary of state’s office.

 The Virginia-based American Conservative Fund (ACF) registered with the State of Alabama in January 2025 after receiving a $500,000 donation from Win For America, a PAC funded entirely by a $2 million donation from DK Crown Holdings, Inc., the corporate entity for DraftKings,” reports 1819 News.